lemmih/lhc/StepByStep.md

 primitives to allocate nodes on the heap and to implement laziness.
 Read more about eval/apply here: https://www.microsoft.com/en-us/research/publication/make-fast-curry-pushenter-vs-evalapply/

+The entire bedrock code (including all library code) for our original Haskell program looks like this:

 ```
 foreign i32 putchar(i32)
 foreign i8 indexI8#(i8*)